 In the myth of the aegis, the Greek god of fire and smith craft, Hephaestus (whose Roman counterpart is Vulcan), forged a metal shield or breastplate for Zeus and covered it with the hide of a goat, Amalthea, that had nursed the infant Zeus.
 The shield was trimmed with gold tassels, which were sometimes portrayed as four snakes representing fear, flight, force and pursuit.
 The aegis is also often seen in the possession of Athena.

-AEGIS TECHREP is headquartered in the Lockheed Martin Rotary & Mission Systems (LM RMS) main plant in Moorestown, NJ, with field offices located at Raytheon Company, Sudbury and Andover, MA.
-The VADM James H. Doyle Jr. Combat System Engineering Development Site (CSEDS) and RADM George R. Meinig, Jr. Integrated Air and Missile Defense Engineering Center (IAMDEC) are the Navy owned facilities of AEGIS TECHREP operating under the leadership of the AEGIS TECHREP Executive Officer with a contingent of Navy personnel charged with providing a high-fidelity, shipboard-representative test environment for AEGIS Weapon System and Combat System development.
+AEGIS TECHREP is located at the Lockheed Martin Rotary & Mission Systems (LM RMS) main plant in Moorestown, NJ, with field offices located at the Raytheon Company’s plants in Marlborough, MA and Andover, MA; Bath Iron Works shipyard in Bath, ME and Huntington Ingalls International shipyard in Pascagoula, MS. The VADM James H. Doyle Jr. Combat System Engineering Development Site (CSEDS) and RADM George R. Meinig, Jr. Integrated Air and Missile Defense Engineering Center (IAMDEC) are the Navy owned facilities of AEGIS TECHREP operating under the leadership of the AEGIS TECHREP Executive Officer with a contingent of Navy personnel charged with providing a high-fidelity, shipboard-representative test environment for AEGIS Weapon System and Combat System development.

 AEGIS TECHREP Divisions

 Commissioned in 1977, the Vice Admiral James R. Doyle Combat System Engineering Development Site was the center for AEGIS Combat System development and testing.